KalebG112/kaleb.github.io/posts/ML4VA-Proposal.md

 Previous research has been done to explore the effects of relevant contextual features on restaurant recommender systems.
 It highlighted a recommender system called Surfeos, which used collaborative ﬁltering to give recommendations.

 In addition, there have been similar efforts within the restaurant industry that have utilized Machine Learning algorithms.
-One such example was a [Stanford](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[Paper](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)which predicted restaurant rating and conducted an analysis of the types of predictive models and ho[w](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[well](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[they](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[are](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)[ ](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf)able to predict the rating of a speciﬁc restaurant.
+One such example was a [Stanford paper](http://cs229.stanford.edu/proj2013/SawantPai-YelpFoodRecommendationSystem.pdf) which predicted restaurant rating and conducted an analysis of the types of predictive models and how well they are able to predict the rating of a speciﬁc restaurant.

 ` `The idea being explored is if it is possible to accurately predict what cuisine a person would want eat depending on their personal attributes and restaurant atmosphere preferences.
 Therefore the question we will attempt to answer is: "To